-OverviewWelcome to Part 3 of our tutorial on sending large files through email.
+Overview: How to Email Large Files with OutlookWelcome to Part 3 of our tutorial on how to send large files through email.
 Last time, we walked you through the steps of setting up the ad hoc file transfer service on JSCAPE MFT Server.
 Today, we'll move on to the client side and show you how to set up the ad hoc file transfer plugin for MS Outlook.
-With this plugin, your users will be able to conduct large files transfers within the familair interface of Outlook.
+With this plugin, your users will be able to email large files with Outlook and its familiar interface.

 The MS Outlook plugin can be downloaded for FREE from here.
 This version is compatible with Outlook 2010/2013.